SaorsaLabs/Template_Canister/README.md

 dfx deploy example_canister --network ic --argument '(xxxx-xxxx-xxx-xxxx-xxxx)'
 ```

+## Making calls to the canister
-3. Once deployed on mainnet there are a couple of way to interact and test the canister.
+Once deployed on mainnet there are a couple of way to interact and test the canister.
 You can continue to make calls through your DFX terminal or you can interact with it through the official [Internet Computer Blockchain Dashboard]( https://dashboard.internetcomputer.org/)

 To use the blockchain explorer UI – first get your canister ID from the canister_ids.json file and then search for this on the IC Dashboard.
 This will show you the publicly visible methods defined in the project’s .did file.
 Calling most of these methods will result in an ‘unauthorized’ error because the canister implements admin/ authorised user ‘gates’.